 I can’t control how everyone conducts their Goat Yoga business, but my hopes are that the goats being used for Goat Yoga are in their forever homes.
 How sad it would be to go to a class and bond with these adorable babies only to learn that next time you attend, the goat that you bonded with is gone.
 At my Original Goat Yoga Locations, all of our location partners are OGY Certified which means that all the goats used for Goat Yoga are in their forever homes and have regular veterinary care and that they are responsibly adopting or rescuing their goats.

 I can assure you that adult goats are just as loving and friendly as babies.
-They may not jump on your back but they will love you and snuggle you with all of their heart.
+They may not jump on your back, but they will love you and snuggle you with all their heart.
 There are times when babies need rescuing and bottle feeding and I hope to find more in the Spring that need saving but my adult goats will always be a part of my classes.
-I have to limit how many I get because it’s just not sustainable to have one hundred goats on my farm.
+I must limit how many I get because it’s just not sustainable to have one hundred goats on my farm.

 If you’re interested in attending a class, my advice would be to do your research and ask questions.
 Each Goat Yoga business is different and plays by different rules, morals and values.
-Here are a few questions that I would ask:
+Here are a few questions to ask: